gatsbyjs/gatsby/packages/gatsby-cli/README.md

 Follow the [Local HTTPS guide](https://www.gatsbyjs.org/docs/local-https/) to find out how you can set up an HTTPS development server using Gatsby.

-`--status-port` or `env.STATUS_PORT` allows for setting the websocket port used for monitoring when the browser should prompt the user to restart the develop process.
-You only need to set this in environments where a randomized port is not feasible, for example when using Docker for development.
+`--internal-status-port` or `env.INTERNAL_STATUS_PORT` allows for setting the websocket port used for monitoring when the browser should prompt the user to restart the develop process.
+This port is randomized by default and in most cases should never be required to configure.
+It is exposed for environments where port access needs to be explicit, such as with Docker.
+As the port is meant for internal usage only, any attempt to interface with features it exposes via third-party software is not supported.

 ### `build`